-Our 30+ year-old Tatung rice cooker (大同電子鍋) has been missing a knob on the on-off switch like forever.
-Besides being unslightly, it’s a bit tough on your fingers whenever you press the lever.
+The on-off switch on our 30+ year-old Tatung rice cooker (大同電子鍋) has been missing a knob like forever.
+Besides being unsightly, it’s a bit tough on your fingers whenever you press the lever.
 Tatung rice cookers are built like tanks and this one probably has a few good decades left in it.
 So, to restore its ease of use, I set about making a new knob using 3D printing!

 First thing to do was to clean up the lever.
 This thing was grimy from years of use.
 Some kitchen degreaser cleaned everything up nicely.